-Camelia japonica 'Doctor King' has large pink flowers, that are just wonderful when blooming at the end of Winter and into the start of spring.
+Camelia japonica 'Doctor King' has pink flowers, that are wonderful when blooming at the end of Winter and into the start of Spring.

 Regarding the soil preparation, we suggest the hole for the planting is double the size of the Camellia's root ball, then add quality Ericaceous compost mixed with some soil to the hole.
 This means the new root will have soft material to grow into that also is nutritious for strong growth.